Create sharded table¶

-One core concept CrateDB uses to distribute data across a cluster is sharding.
+One core concept CrateDB uses to distribute data across the cluster is sharding.
 CrateDB splits every table into a configured number of shards, which are distributed evenly across the cluster.
-You can think of shards as a self-contained part of a table, that includes both a subset of records and corresponding indexing structures.
+You can think of shards as a self-contained part of a table, that includes both a subset of records and the corresponding indexing structures.
 If we create a table like the following:

 CREATE TABLE first_table (